cobrateam/flask-mongoalchemy/README.rst

 Flask-MongoAlchemy 0.7.1
 ------------------------

 * Support for specifying the full connection string, via the MONGOALCHEMY_CONNECTION_STRING configuration value.

 Flask-MongoAlchemy 0.7.0
 ------------------------

 * Multiple database support (thanks Misja Hoebe)

 Flask-MongoAlchemy 0.6.1
 ------------------------

 * Replica set support, via the MONGOALCHEMY_REPLICA_SET configuration value.

 Flask-MongoAlchemy 0.6.0
 ------------------------

 * Use the not-so-new extension scheme for Flask, users now should import the extension using the flask.ext metapackage
 * Some fixes in the docs, regarding other extensions usage in examples

 Flask-MongoAlchemy 0.5.4
 ------------------------

 * [bugfix] fix compatibility with pymongo 2.2

 Flask-MongoAlchemy 0.5.3
 ------------------------

 * [bugfix] fixed a bug on setup.py

 Flask-MongoAlchemy 0.5.2
 ------------------------

 * added a configuration value to do user authentication per server or per database
 * [bugfix] fixed server based authentication

 Flask-MongoAlchemy 0.5.1
 ------------------------

 * [bugfix] fixing the subpackage structure

 Flask-MongoAlchemy 0.5
 ----------------------

- * Capability to deal with multiple Mongo sessions
+* Capability to deal with multiple MongoDB sessions

 Flask-MongoAlchemy 0.4.3
 ------------------------

 * [bugfix] added database to MongoDB URI for authenticated connectinos

 Flask-MongoAlchemy 0.4.2
 ------------------------

 * Fixed pymongo dependency in setup.py

 Flask-MongoAlchemy 0.4.1
 ------------------------

 * MongoAlchemy 0.9 as dependency
 * [bugfix] safe session operations on connect, save and remove

 Flask-MongoAlchemy 0.4
 ----------------------

 * Documentation improvements
 * Support for safe or unsafe sessions and operations

 Flask-MongoAlchemy 0.3.3
 ------------------------

 * Fixed dependencies on ``setup.py``

 Flask-MongoAlchemy 0.3.2
 ------------------------

 * Compability with Flask 0.7

 Flask-MongoAlchemy 0.3.1
 ------------------------

 * [bugfix] method ``get`` on ``Query`` objects was never returning the object

 Flask-MongoAlchemy 0.3
 ----------------------

 * Introduced update queries support

 Flask-MongoAlchemy 0.2
 ----------------------